Shaykhouna/alx-low_level_programming/0x0A-argc_argv/README.md

 Write a program that multiplies two numbers.

-Your program should print the result of the multiplication, followed by a new line You can assume that the two numbers and result of the multiplication can be stored in an integer If the program does not receive two arguments, your program should print Error, followed by a new
+Your program should print the result of the multiplication, followed by a new line You can assume that the two numbers and r